 15. "Lissa, hurry get under the umbrella, it's raining."

 I know it's raining, that's why I'm out here.
-I
+I like tropical rain.

 So please, for the sake of both of us, don't push me down this road.
 I'd like to not kill you.
 The moment you start making decisions for me without my input is the moment I cannot guarantee your safety.